bell-boy/bell-boy.github.io/_posts/2026-04-03-fnos-vs-unets-a-comparision.md

 1. The UNet outperforms the FNO by a large margin.
 2. A Fully Convolutional Network performs similarly to an FNO, which suggests that the issue isn't the convolution in the frequency domain, but rather the architecture of the UNet itself.
 3. A UNet without skip connections still performs much better than an FNO, which suggests that the advantage is gained by the downsampling + depth of the UNet.
-4. Adding downsampling and upsampling to the FNO doesn't improve performance, which suggests that the advantage of the UNet is not just due to the ability to capture features at different scales, but also due to the specific way that it captures those features (i.e. spatial convolution).
+4. Adding downsampling and upsampling to the FNO doesn't improve performance, which suggests that the advantage of the UNet is not just due to the depth, but the way that spatial convolution uses that depth to compose.

 Why does spatial convolution compose much better than convolution in the frequency domain?
 I don't know!
 This is a question for another day, but my current hypothesis is that it's because receptive field growth is a consequence of the locality of convolutional filters, and downsampling allows them to capture broader features without needing to be deeper.

 FNOs are not local, so downsampling doesn't have the same effect on their receptive field, and they don't get the same benefits from it.
 Instead, the benefit FNOs should get from downsampling is that it allows them to capture higher frequency information in the input function that would've been lost by the convolution layer, but this doesn't seem to be enough to close the gap.

 If you have opinions on this article or feedback on the experiments, please don't hesitate to tweet at me at [@0xf3mi](https://x.com/0xf3mi)!
 I hope you enjoyed reading this article as much as I enjoyed writing it.
 Till next time!